-The risk assessment of acrylamide is done in four stages: 1) identification of a possible hazard, 2) characterisation of the hazard potential, 3) assessment of exposure of the population and 4) summary quantitative risk assessment.
+The risk assessment of acrylamide is done in four stages: 1) identification of a possible hazard, 2) characterisation of the hazard potential, 3) assessment of exposure of the population and 4) summary quantitative risk characterisation including the recommendation of action options.

 When it discovered unexpectedly high levels of acrylamide in heated, starch-containing foods like chips, crispbread, breakfast cereals and chips, the Swedish National Food Administration drew attention to a previously unknown risk in April 2002.

 Nevertheless, there had been awareness of the hazard potential of acrylamide from studies on its neurotoxic, carcinogenic and mutagenic effects for some time.
-However, up to then it had been assumed that acrylamide was only taken in by man in negligible amounts from drinking water and the use of cosmetics.
-The publication of the new, important intake paths, i.e. from various foods, led to the need to undertake a new assessment of the population's exposure.
+However, up to then it had been assumed that acrylamide was only taken up by man in negligible amounts from drinking water and the use of cosmetics.

+The publication of the new, important uptake paths, i.e. from various foods, led to the need to undertake a new assessment of the population's exposure.